Evgeniy-51/PassDepot/README_EN.md

 ### Recommendations

 - Use a **long, unique** master password; without it, the `.pd` cannot be recovered.
+- Store data whose disclosure could cause real harm in a **separate profile** (local vault only, with no Git repository sync).
 - Do not store the master password or PAT alongside a profile export.

 ---